-- 1. Full-time Attendance (5 days a week, from Sunday Thursday): - Students of Grade 1, Grade, 2, Grade 3, Grade 4 - 2.
+- 1. Full-Time Attendance (Sunday to Thursday) - Students in Grades 9-12 - 2.
 Distance Learning/Online Education - This option is available for students of determination (SOD) and students with any illness that may prevent the student from attending school.
-Students must provide a medical certificate.
+Students must provide a valid medical certificate.